 It’s a common line.
 And it’s a mistake.

 An independent valuation isn’t a roadblock to the transfer.
-It’s the most powerful tool to protect the family during the process.
+It’s one of the most useful tools for protecting the family during the process.

 It protects the seller.
 The outgoing owner knows they’re receiving a fair price — not a gift that compromises their retirement.